Reactive-Network/reactive-bounties/README.md

   - Implement a prediction market with automated payouts using RSCs.

 - **Automated Funds Distribution - 400**
-  - Implement a multi-party smart contract wallet that distributes incoming funds among shareholders proportionally to their shares whenever funds arrive, without charging the entity sending the funds for gas fees (memecoins?).
+  - Implement a multi-party smart contract wallet that distributes incoming funds among shareholders proportionally to their shares whenever funds arrive, without charging the entity sending the funds for gas fees.
+Applying this for a memecoin distribution is a plus.

 ## Development & Deployment Instructions